Analytics has shifted from a “nice-to-have” function to a core driver of decision-making in almost every industry.

-Like any career that is newly trending and innovative, there are multi pathways from which to choose.
+Like any career that is newly trending and innovative, there are multiple pathways from which to choose.
 Let’s weigh each option so that you may decide which best aligns with your career aspirations.

 We will take a close look at the following: